Arena Chillswim Coniston 5.25 mile end to end

 Entry includes:• Transport to the start and from the finish back to the race HQ car park

-• Four feed stations along the route providing drinks
+• Four feed stations along the route providing energy drinks & jelly babies!

 • Free parking on race day for participants